The Wizarding World of Harry Potter: Universal Studios Hollywood

 The Wizarding World of Harry Potter opened at Universal Studios Hollywood on April 7, 2016, Replacing The Adventures of Curious George which closed on September 6, 2013.
 The flagship attraction is the flight-simulating ride Harry Potter and the Forbidden Journey, similar to the Orlando one.
 Visitors once wore Quidditch-inspired 3D goggles throughout the ride for an enhanced ride experience, but the 3D visuals have recently been replaced by 2D.

 Universal Studios Beijing

+The Wizarding World of Harry Potter opened as part of Universal Studios Beijing on September 20, 2021.
+This area features the familiar village of Hogsmeade and the towering Hogwarts Castle.
+The main attraction is the Harry Potter and the Forbidden Journey flight-simulating ride, which is similar to the version in other Universal parks.
+Another notable ride is the family-friendly coaster, Flight of the Hippogriff.
+Visitors can also experience the wand-choosing show at Ollivanders and enjoy dining at the Three Broomsticks.

 Attractions

 The table below shows the different attractions across all the parks around the world.